Reflections on God's Presence in Communion

 Here is where I am at: The Word became flesh and tabernacled among us (John 1:14).
 Christ’s body is the Temple, and the Temple is the sacrifice (John 2:18-22).
 The veil has been torn, the two have become one.
 Likewise, we are the body of Christ, and so we are the sacrifices.
 For from the Holy Temple of Christ’s body flows living waters, that is, the Holy Spirit (John 7:37-39; cf. Ezekiel 47:9,12).
 Since the Holy Spirit indwells true believers, and we are called to be a living sacrifice and to suffer like Christ through gospel-centric, full-embodied evangelism, that is to embody Christ’s active atoning work in and through our lives, to go to him outside the camp and bear the reproach he endured, so that our body and blood is like an image of Christ’s body and blood manifest here on earth.
 We are to be like Christ.
 God’s love for us is the essence of our sacrifice.

-Even so, the body of Christ is also the bread, and the blood of Christ is also the wine.
-Communion is a spiritual sacrifice and truly evangelistic.
-It is to be taken by believers of all stripes, nominal and faithful alike, because one of its prime functions, according to Paul, is to proclaim the gospel: the defeat of death and the everlasting kingdom of Christ until He returns.
-And to do so wrongly, is to proclaim such falsely.
-Communion, then, participates in bodily evangelism.
+Even so, the body of Christ is the bread, and the blood of Christ is the wine.
+Communion is a sacred form of evangelism and a spiritual sacrifice, which, therefore, effects the physical.
+It is to be taken by professing faithful believers of all stripes because one of its prime functions, according to Paul, is to proclaim the gospel: the defeat of death and the everlasting kingdom of Christ until He returns.
+But let the nominal believers be warned, for to do so wrongly, lacking humility with an insincere and unrepentant heart, rich in pride and merit, is to proclaim such falsely; worse, it is to participate in His crucifixion, and so “be guilty concerning the body and blood of the Lord” (1 Corinthians 11:27).
+Communion, then, participates in bodily evangelism and a full-embodied gospel.

 The ephod as the breastplate of righteousness is not something I’ve ever thought of before.
 And tying the definition of sin as an archery term to the bullseye is interesting and helpful.
 Where people have no vision, they perish.